How to get involved in Tarantool

 Read on to learn about contributing to different ecosystem blocks.

 There are several ways to improve the documentation:

 - The easiest one is to leave your comment on the web documentation page.
-To use the built-in feedback form, just click the red button in the bottom right corner of the page and fill in the comment field.
+To use the built-in feedback form, select the text that you want to comment on, press Ctrl+Enter, type your comment in the pop-up window, and click Submit.
+On mobile screens, an Error? button appears at the bottom of the screen, which opens the same pop-up window.
 You can point out an error, provide feedback on the current article, or suggest changes.
 We review each comment and work with it.

 - Advanced: All Tarantool documentation tasks can be found in the repository.
 Go to any task and suggest your changes.
 We write our documentation using reStructuredText markup, and we have a writing style guide.
 After you make the change, build the documentation locally and see how it works.
 This can be done automatically in Docker.
 To learn more, check the README of the tarantool/doc repository.

 Some projects, like Tarantool Cartridge, have their documentation in the code repository.
 This is done on purpose, so the developers themselves can update it faster.
 You can find instructions for building such documentation in the code repository.

 If you find that the documentation provided in the README of a module or a connector is incomplete or wrong, the best way to influence this is to fix it yourself.
 Clone the repository, fix the bug, and suggest changes in a pull request.
 It will take you five minutes but it will help the whole community.

 If you cannot fix it for any reason, create a ticket in the repository and report the error.
 It will be fixed promptly.

 Tarantool is a database with an embedded application server.
 This means you can write any code in C or Lua and pack it in distributable modules.